 - Businesses can apply directly with a private lender or through a participating Financial Development Corporation.

 - The State of California’s Labor and Workforce Development Center provides information on programs available for employers and workers.
-The chart below is also available on the website, detailing benefits for workers impacted by COVID-19.

 - The California Capital Access Program for Small Business (CalCAP SB or Program)